kgroveshok/z80-homebrew/DEV-DIARY.md

 Waiting for delivery of keyboard PCBs.
 TODO random malloc failure.
 Added a macro DEBUG_FORTH_MALLOC_HIGH but not quite right so disabled for now.
-TODO 4x40 char LCD partly working as a drop in but requires an extra E signal for the second half of the display.
+DONE 4x40 char LCD partly working as a drop in but requires an extra E signal for the second half of the display.
 Finish coding changes.
 TODO Fix READ functions
+TODO need words to report on hardware e.g. screen dims TODO need word to get file id by name
+TODO need word to get file name by id

 Stage 4.5 TODO
 --------------